libvips/libvips/_posts/2025-03-12-nip4-for-nip2-users.md

 notes for users of nip2 outlining the big changes and the bits of it that are still missing.

+If you've not used nip2, there's another post with a [general introduction to nip4](/2025/03/20/introduction-to-nip4.html).

 ## Background

 nip2 was mostly finished around 2000, with the final big feature going